 “That’s bullshit!,” I interjected, freezing both the pastor and patient.
-“Once we leave the hospital, we’re doing a bank job …” The line brought a muted chuckle from Karl who’d spent 13 years as a prisoner in federal penitentiaries, mostly in Alberta.
+“Once we leave the hospital, we’re doing a bank job …” The line brought a muted chuckle from Karl who’d spent more than 10 years as a federal prisoner, mainly in Alberta.

 In the view of many, Karl’s rap sheet was as despicable as that of killers, drug dealers, and bank robbers.
 Perhaps more so …

 Karl Toft was/is a notorious pedophile — one of the worst.
 The man violated lads in their early teens.
 And we’re not talking a few here … try a few hundred.

 The assaults took place in the 1960s, 70s, and 80s while Toft was a correctional officer/counselor at a reform school in Kingsclear, just outside Fredericton.

 The victims were ‘young offenders’ — juvenile delinquents, punks — [thieves, break-in artists, bullies] — who, after being dealt with by the courts were about to be punished further by tax-payer funded counselors whose job it was to help rehabilitate them.

-The troubled kids were easy prey for any out-of-control predator.Court records indicate that the victims of Kart Toft number 200, but the actual figure may be much higher.
+The troubled kids were easy prey for a predator, especially one who was out of control.Court records indicate that the victims of Kart Toft number 200, but the actual figure may be much higher.
 No matter.
 The number of damaged lives is way, way, way over the top.